CRM Sales: A Business-First Approach

 Access quick-reference guides that simplify complex topics.

-Certificate upon Completion
+Certificate upon completion

 Showcase your achievements and validate your skills.

-Class Outline
+Course Outline

 Lesson 1

-Introduction to CRM and sales fundamentals
+Introduction to CRM and Sales fundamentals

 • a.
 Materials: